 The documentary Killer Legends looks at urban legends and their possible basis or continued perpetuation.
 The film delves into the meat of the story behind the legends and the folklore and what it finds in an array of true crime that either enhances the urban legends or uses the legends as a basis for their own crimes.

 Their investigations take them to Texarkana for The Hook, Pasadena for The Candyman, Missouri for The Stalked Babysitter and Chicago for Killer Clowns.
-Each of these areas have a case that could or has added to the mystery of these urban legends.
-Cut together with old news footage, crime scene photos, interviews with either retired cops from these cases or historians in the area and inter spliced with film grabs, Killer Legends is wholly fascinating, with a few very large assumptions made but the documentary does drawn you despite this.
+Each of these areas have a case that could be or has added to the mystery of these urban legends.
+Cut together with old news footage, crime scene photos, interviews with either retired cops from these cases or historians in the area and inter spliced with film grabs, Killer Legends is wholly fascinating, with a few very large assumptions made but the documentary does draw you in despite this.

 Follow @TigersMS78